AMC Empire 25

 favorited this theater

-Following the renaissance of 42nd Street, AMC decided to make the entire former Empire Theatre the lobby of its new new flagship 25-screen megaplex.
-Located just west of Times Square, this immaculate multi-level multiplex is a prime example of theater renovation and reuse.
+Following the renaissance of W. 42nd Street, AMC decided to make the entire former Empire Theatre the lobby of its new new flagship 25-screen megaplex.
+Located just west of Times Square, this immaculate multi-level multiplex is a prime example of theatre renovation and reuse.

-The lobby of this luxurious, five-level theater has been built inside the shell of the old Empire Theater.
-In order to build the massive multi-screen complex, the Empire was lifted up and moved down the street to its present location.
-Once that massive job was completed, a new 25 screen theater was built around it.
-The multiplex was designed by the architecural firm Beyer Blinder Belle.
+The lobby of this luxurious, five-level theatre has been built inside the shell of the old Empire Theatre.
+On March 1, 1998 in order to build the massive multi-screen complex, the Empire Theatre was lifted up and moved down the street (all 3,700 tons of it) to its present location.
+Once that massive job was completed, a new 25-screen theatre was built around it and contained 4,916 seats.
+The multiplex was designed by the architectural firm Beyer Blinder Belle, and opened April 21, 2000.
+An IMAX screen opened on September 26, 2008, the first digital IMAX in New York City.

-The historic facade has been left largely intact, while a new marquee has been added.
-Just above the box office is a beautiful mural, originally painted by a French artist, Arthur Brounet.
+The historic façade has been left largely intact, while a new marquee has been added.
+Just above the box office is a beautiful mural depicting Julian Eltinge, originally painted by a French artist, Arthur Brounet.
 The mural was restored by Harriet Irgang, the director of Rustin Levenson Art Conservation.
-Initially, the former balconies were reopened as the Times Square Cafe, but this have been closed for several years and the space is currently unused.
+Initially, the former balconies were reopened as the Times Square Café, but this has been closed for several years and the space is currently unused.

 The megaplex shows first run mainstream and art films.